Erimelowo/OpenVR-Dynamic-Resolution/README.md

 ## Building from source

-We assume that you already have Git, Cuda and CMake installed.
+We assume that you already have Git and CMake installed.
-Depending on where you installed cuda, you may need to edit the include and lib paths in the CMakeLists.txt file.
-It is assumed that you have cuda 12.1, however, older versions may work if the path is specified.
 To build the project, run:

 ```